BroVic/smexplorer/README.md

 # SMExplorer
-A R package for the exploratory analysis of social media metrics
+An R package for the exploratory analysis of social media metrics